seccanj/testman4trac/README.txt

 (Refer to the tickets on trac-hacks or SourceForge for complete descriptions.)

+Release 1.9.4 (2022-03-20):

+  o Aligned release versions of all plugins.
+Setting strict external dependencies.

 Release 1.9.3 (2022-03-13):

   o A big effort to update and complete all the translations.
     Also thanks to longradix for adding Dutch and updating German and Google Translate for the rest :-)

-Release 1.9.2 (2022-03-05):

-  o Fixed Ticket #14116 (Trac-Hacks): Wrong Status of test cases in testplan is displayed

 Release 1.9.1 (2017-03-04):